-- 1 t. thyme (dry)
+- 1 1/2 tsps dried thyme

-- Zest of one lemon, plus juice
+- zest of one lemon plus juice

-- 1 t.
-Dijon mustard
+- 1 tbsp Dijon mustard

-- Preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees.

 Fold the pastry over the chicken to seal, being sure to pinch the edge seams together.
-You will have extra pastry you will need to trim away, as you don't want to have a double layer of pastry ... it will not cook properly and remain gooey.
-Place the chicken, seam side down on a greased (or Silpat lined) cookie sheet.
-If desired, cut decorative shapes from the leftover puff pastry scraps, using a cookie cutter and place on top of the chicken packets.
+You will have extra pastry you will need to trim away, as you don't want to have a double layer of pastry underneath the chicken ... it will not cook properly and remain gooey.
+Place each chicken bundle seam side down on a sheet pan lined with parchment paper.
+Cut hearts from the leftover puff pastry scraps and place on top of the chicken bundles.